gregd72002/vesc-efoil-applewatch/README.md

 The premise for the app for me was check live stats for my self build foil assist.

 Tested with VESC 6.3.

+Some of the classes are fully converted from vesc-tool.
+Meaning, it is an easy lift to add further VESC functionality.
+Long live GROK AI as without it, the project would never be accomplished.